 It’ll let you know whether a road is clear, slippery, very slippery, covered in snow, or impassable.
 Vegagerdin is free to download, I suggest using it to check the road conditions in Iceland before heading out.
 I would check the app each morning, and again whenever I would stop off somewhere to confirm the roads are still safe before I continued driving.

 4. Iceland Weather Guide

-This app is useful if you want to use buses within Iceland.
+If you’re planning on using pubic buses in Iceland, you must download this app.
+This is the official app for Iceland’s bus service.
 It allows you to see the bus times, stop information, and plan your journey throughout Iceland.
-You can also pay for your bus trip if using it within the Greater Reykjavík area.
-It also lets you see where the bus is in real time, so you can make sure not to miss it.
+Plus, the app offers you the option of paying for your bus trip when using it within the Greater Reykjavík area.
+It also lets you see where the bus is in real-time, so you can make sure not to miss it.